growdigital/forestgarden.wales/content/_index.md

 * “Can't really recommend this place enough” ~ HD2001
 * “I’m just delighted with the plan!
 It’s everything I wanted and much more.” ~ Sandra, County Dublin

-## What is forest gardening?

-> A productive and practical garden system using trees, shrubs and perennial plants, designed to be stable, sustainable and low-maintenance.
+> A forest garden is productive, sustainable and low maintenance.
+Grow edible crops with trees, shrubs and perennial vegetables in a resilient system providing its own nutrients, pollination, pest control and mulch.

+## About

+We moved to West Wales in 2015 for a greener, quieter life and to plant a forest garden.
+We set up Forest Garden Wales to promote its practise, via tours, workshops, talks, design and writing.